 How charming are the cobblestone streets of Puerto Vallarta!?
-The lush green trees and fresh flowers paving the way just adds to the already vibrant colors of Mexico!
+The lush green trees and fresh flowers paving the way just add to the already vibrant colours of Mexico!
 I wish I had more time to explore more of the Zones.
 Next visit to Puerto Vallarta will have me thoroughly exploring each zone!

-Colorful flags, a great outdoor public space, and a beautiful church in the background.
+Colourful flags, a great outdoor public space, and a beautiful church in the background.
 How could you not feel cheerful when standing here?!
 Puerto Vallarta has loads of outdoor spaces like this to hang out in, encouraging you to buy yourself a drink and snack somewhere and just sit down and take in your surroundings.

-I had really hoped to be able to spend a day out on the water.
-I had been snorkeling on the Great Barrier Reef when I lived in Australia and really loved it, so I’d love to snorkel again.
-Puerto Vallarta has some great snorkeling, and one of those locations is Los Arcos, pictured here.
+I had hoped to be able to spend a day out on the water.
+I had been snorkelling on the Great Barrier Reef when I lived in Australia and loved it, so I’d love to snorkel again.
+Puerto Vallarta has some great snorkelling, and one of those locations is Los Arcos, pictured here.

-If you want to spend a few hours snorkeling Los Arcos, here is a tour I think you would really enjoy!
+If you want to spend a few hours snorkelling Los Arcos, here is a tour I think you would really enjoy!